-Table Base Information Population Approach Source Mathadalami Assumptions Name Reference Item Actual / Estimate Source Source Methodology Assumptions Table 2.1 Statement of pipeline revenues and expenses 2.1.a Total service revenue, Other direct revenue, Other revenue Actual Populated based on formulas referencing supporting schedules.
-Total service revenue References 'total direct revenue' 'Table 2.1.1: less 'Other Direct Revenue'.
-Other direct revenue References 'other direct revenue' in 'Table 2.1.1: Revenue by service'.
-Other revenue References the total 'other indirect revenue' in 'Table 2.3.1: Indirect revenue allocation'.
-Table 2.1 Statement of pipeline revenues and expenses 2.1.b Direct Costs, Shared Costs, Earnings before interest and tax (EBIT) Actual ERP System (SAP) Most of the entities within the SGSPAA and its controlled entities use an Enterprise Resource Planning (ERP) system known as SAP to collect costs.
+Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Other revenue References the 'Total' in 'Table 2.3.1: Indirect revenue allocation'.
+Table 2.1 Statement of pipeline revenues and expenses 2.1.b Direct Costs, Shared Costs, Earnings before interest and tax (EBIT) Actual ERP System (SAP) Most of the entities within SGSPAA and its controlled entities use an Enterprise Resource Planning (ERP) system known as SAP to collect costs.
 The Eastern Gas Pipeline (EGP) as part of the Jemena Group, uses SAP to record its financial transactions.
 Costs are collected in planned maintenance orders (PMO) that cascade up to projects (WBS elements) in SAP based on the activity, on which an employee works or where an external supplier provides goods/services.

-Table Name Base Information Population Approach Source Mathadalamy Reference Item Actual / Estimate Source Methodology Assumptions A reporting tool (BI) is used to download the operating expenditure costs from SAP.
+A reporting tool (BI) is used to download the operating expenditure costs from SAP.
 The data is aggregated by WBS element and general ledger account code (cost element) and mapped into the relevant cost category of the template.
-Related party and non-related party The majority of costs that EGP incurs are sourced from a related entity, Jemena Asset Management Pty Ltd (JAM), which is part of the Jemena Group.
+N/A Related party and non-related party The majority of costs that EGP incurs are sourced from a related entity, Jemena Asset Management Pty Ltd (JAM), which is part of the Jemena Group.
 JAM records costs that are attributable to EGP and uses SAP functionality to transfer such costs at zero margin to EGP.
 These costs are reported in the 'related party transactions' column.
-Where project costs are collected directly to the pipeline and not through a related party entity they were reported in the 'amounts excluding related party transactions' column.
-Direct costs and Shared costs Direct and shared cost classification is based upon the activity/service category codes included as part of the WBS element structure for each project.
-An activity/service mapping table is used to map activities into relevant cost categories:
+Where project costs are collected directly to the pipeline and not